-Northern Insight Magazine have published our latest article on the perils of selling a house without planning permission in place for works carried out and what options are available.
+This article deals with the perils of selling a house without planning permission for works carried out.
+In this piece we look at what options are available.

 The removal van was booked and champagne on ice ready to celebrate the start of a new chapter.
-It therefore came as a bit of a surprise to a client that planning permission was required for historic works carried out at their property and that this could potentially scupper their house sale.
+Our clients were surprised that planning permission was required for historic works carried out at their property.
+And that this could potentially scupper their house sale.

-In this case the works had been carried out 14 years ago and whilst having the relevant paperwork in place is preferred, there are a few things to keep in mind.
+In this case the works had been carried out 14 years ago.
+Whilst having the relevant paperwork in place is preferred, there are a few things to keep in mind.
 The salient point is the length of time the works had been completed.

-In most cases an authorised development becomes immune from enforcement action if no action is taken:
+In most cases an authorised development becomes immune from enforcement action if no action is taken within:

-• Within 4 years for an authorised change of use to a single dwelling;
+• 4 years for an authorised change of use to a single dwelling;

-• Within 10 years for any other breach of planning control (essentially other change of use).
+• 10 years for any other breach of planning control (essentially other change of use).

-If a development has been carried out in excess of the above timeframes anyone can apply for a CLEUD which seeks to prove that the development or use has existed for the required period of time.
-The onus lies with the applicant to provide precise and unambiguous proof, if the LPA have no evidence to the contrary and the balance of probabilities lies with the applicant the LPA will grant a certificate.
+If a development has been carried out in excess of the above timeframes anyone can apply for a CLEUD.
+A CLEUD seeks to prove that the development or use has existed for the required period of time.
+The onus lies with the applicant to provide precise and unambiguous proof.
+If the LPA have no evidence to the contrary the balance of probabilities lies with the applicant.
+The LPA should grant a certificate.

-In terms of a house sale there maybe other ways to progress without going through the CLEUD or retrospective planning application routes, for instance, I know of cases where an Indemnity Insurance to cover the works has been sufficient to allow a sale to complete.
-This is generally in cases where the works exceed the ‘immunity’ timescales and therefore enforcement action will not be progressed by the LPA.
+In terms of a house sale there maybe other ways to progress without going through the CLEUD or retrospective planning application routes.
+For instance, I know of cases where an Indemnity Insurance to cover the works has been sufficient to allow a sale to complete.
+This is generally in cases where the works exceed the ‘immunity’ timescales and therefore enforcement action should not be progressed by the LPA.

 I’m in no way advocating development without the relevant consents as it can become a lot more complicated than the example I’ve used.
-It’s not illegal to carried out development without the relevant consents (unless it’s a Listed Building) and scenarios such as this happen regularly so if you find yourself in a situation like this consider your options.
+It’s not illegal to carried out development without the relevant consents (unless it’s a Listed Building).
+However scenarios such as this happen regularly so if you find yourself in a situation like this consider your options.